container-job-runner/fedora-sc-builder/README.md

 - build-scripts/root_install.sh
 - build-scripts/user_install.sh

-Finally, username, password, and sudo privileges can be modified by adjusting the user args in config.yml
+Finally, the non-root user's username, password, and sudo privileges can be modified by adjusting the user args in config.yml